duckietown/gym-duckietown-agent/README.md

 ## Submitting

-When the competition opens, you will [submit](https://github.com/duckietown/duckietown-shell#ai-do-submissions) your Docker image `dt`, the [Duckietown Shell](https://github.com/duckietown/duckietown-shell):
+When the competition opens, you will [submit](https://github.com/duckietown/duckietown-shell#ai-do-submissions) your Docker image using `dt`, the [Duckietown Shell](https://github.com/duckietown/duckietown-shell) like so:

     dt aido18 submit <YOUR_DOCKER_HUB_USERNAME>/<YOUR_IMAGE_BASED_ON_GYM_DUCKIETOWN_AGENT>

-This Docker image will contain a pretrained model.
+The referenced Docker image will contain a pretrained model which you have trained locally.
 If you send us a GPU model, we will run it on the simulator only.
-If you send us an ARM image, we will evaluate the submission and run it on a physical robot, then send you a link to the log.
+If you send us an ARM image, we will evaluate the submission and run it on a physical robot, then send you a link to the corresponding log.
+Should you wish to participate in the robotarium challenge, you must submit an ARM-based image.

-Subsequently, we will evaluate it on some randomized environments, and rank your submission on a leaderboard.
-Should you wish to participate in the robotarium challenge, you will need to submit an ARM-based image.
+The leaderboard evaluation will occur in some randomized environments - so be careful not to overfit!

 ## Customizing

 By default, we provide a working PyTorch installation, however you can customize the `duckietown/gym-duckietown-agent` Dockerfile to use your favorite machine learning libraries.
-The only hard requirement is [`duckietown-slimremote`](https://github.com/duckietown/duckietown-slimremote) to interact with the simulator and this template.
+The only hard requirement is [`duckietown-slimremote`](https://github.com/duckietown/duckietown-slimremote) to interact with the simulator.
 Here are some other popular machine learning libraries:

 * [TensorFlow](https://www.tensorflow.org/) ([works on RPi](https://www.tensorflow.org/install/install_raspbian))
 * [mxnet](https://mxnet.apache.org/) ([also works on RPi](https://mxnet.incubator.apache.org/tutorials/embedded/wine_detector.html))